 Tables 2.5 and 2.6 show some of the codes under the COMM-WHAT category are very different from each other.
-For example PerfFeedback and OpsComm do not require face-to-face communication or goodwill trust where as KnowComm and StratComm require both.
+For example PerfFeedback and OpsComm do not require faceto-face communication or goodwill trust where as KnowComm and StratComm require both.
 This means that the COMM-WHAT code is capturing more than one construct as it is.

-We identified "Basic Communication" as the most important construct captured by COMM-WHAT.
-Basic communication comprises of those aspects of communication that can exist (or be implemented) without any of the other higher-level integrative practices taking place.
+We identified "Basic Communication" as the most important construct captured by exist (or be implemented) without any of the other higher-level integrative practices taking place.
 Essentially Basic Communication consists of those elements of communication that are required from the system dynamics perspective to manage material flows more efficiently.
 We realized that the other types of communication were all already part of various other codes.
 For example COMM-WHAT/StratComm is captured by LT-ORIENT/StratPlan.
 To make a collaborative strategic plan by definition involves some level of strategic communication.
 This was done to reduce the the scope of COMM-WHAT and allow for greater precision and uniqueness in the emerging constructs.